Academics: S.J.D. Candidates begins here:

 - acknowledges the requirement to include a synthetic essay that draws on the other essays and establishes a general thesis supported by the essays

-- describes the substance of the synthetic essay (it would be helpful to submit a draft of the synthetic essay as an attachment)
+- sets forth in sufficient detail the substance of the synthetic essay (it would be helpful to submit a draft of the synthetic essay as an attachment)

 Candidates should also ask their principal supervisors to provide a statement of support for the multiple-essay format in light of the norm for dissertations in the relevant discipline.

-NOTE: Candidates should not assume that requests for multiple-essay submissions are automatically granted.
+NOTE: While such requests—when presented in a timely manner and in compliance with the above specifications— are generally granted, candidates should not assume that requests for multiple-essay submissions are automatically granted.

 A. FORM OF DISSERTATION